xyyandxyy/IDForge/README.md

 ### IDForge v2

-There are 4 parts in IDForge v2:
+There are 4 parts in `IDForge v2`:

 * ref
 * train